Supplier Quality Requirements

 f) Fixed/Frozen process requirements

-Supplier must ensure that its personnel are aware of their contribution to product or service conforming, safety and the importance of ethical behavior.
+Supplier must ensure that its personnel are aware of their contribution to product or service conformity, safety, and the importance of ethical behavior.
+Relevant knowledge of type design requirements including drawings/models and applicable specifications should be flowed to all personnel.

-Supplier must maintain a calibration system traceable to ANSI/NCSL Z540-1, ISO/IEC 17025 or equivalent.
+Supplier must maintain a calibration system, including written procedures, to ensure inspection and evaluation equipment utilized for the acceptance of Archer products are properly calibrated and maintained.
+If utilizing a calibration service, the service must have a system traceable to ANSI/NCSL Z540-1, ISO/IEC 17025 or equivalent.
 Records must be maintained and provided to show evidence of monitoring and measuring equipment calibration.
 Supplier must have a positive recall system for calibration.
-Supplier must have an out of tolerance program to determine the impact of out of tolerance conditions on products.
+Supplier must have an out of tolerance process to determine the impact of out of tolerance conditions on products.
 When calibration and testing activities are outsourced, Supplier must be able to demonstrate that sub-tier suppliers are also traceable to the requirements above.

-Supplier must promptly notify Archer Aviation of any change in the Supplier’s location of facilities or manufacturing equipment or of any change in Supplier’s organization or method of doing business that will or may affect Supplier’s performance of any products/services provided to Archer Aviation.
+Facilities: Notification of changes to facilities or manufacturing equipment or of any change in Supplier’s organization or method of doing business that will or may affect Supplier’s performance of any products/services provided to Archer Aviation.
 Products manufactured or processed at an unapproved location will be considered nonconforming.

-Quality systems: Notification of changes to Supplier’s quality management system, including suspensions or disapprovals, or manufacturing and repair process, including controlled processes.
+Quality systems: Notification of changes to Supplier’s quality management system, including suspensions or disapprovals, or manufacturing and repair processes, including controlled processes.

 a) Products affected